uktrade/platform-tools/README.md

 Each command has an associated `domain`.

-There should be no business logic within the command as this is extracted to the domain layer.
+There should be no business logic within the command as this is implelemented in the Domain layer.

 CLI arguments for a command are pulled in via [click](https://click.palletsprojects.com/en/stable/) and passed to the domain code along with any dependencies.